m4ttsch/omscs-notes-notes/information-security/law-ethics-and-privacy.md

 Additionally, Google captures information about the device we use to communicate with their services.
 For example, when our browser connects to Gmail, it passes along information such as our operating system, our IP address, and network information.

-Google’s original killer feature was search, and so Google naturally collects and retains your search queries to understand what kind of information you are interested in consuming.
+Google's original killer feature was search, and so Google naturally collects and retains your search queries to understand what kind of information you are interested in consuming.

 If you use Google Voice, Google has information about who you call and how long you talk.
 Additionally, some Google services may collect location information.